izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Analytics.md

 # Analytics

-Horde implements HTTP endpoints to allow collecting telemetry data sent by the Unreal Editor.
-This data can provide insights into bottlenecks and workflow issues that a team, and the Horde dashboard can aggregate and chart it to highlight improvements and regressions over time.
+Horde implements HTTP endpoints to collect telemetry data sent by Unreal Editor.
+This data can provide insights into bottlenecks and workflow issues that a team and the Horde dashboard can aggregate and chart it to highlight improvements and regressions over time.

 ## Configuring the Editor

-To configure the editor to send analytics data to Horde, add the following lines to the `{{ PROJECT_DIR }}/Config/DefaultEngine.ini` file, and submit it to source control.
+To configure the editor to send analytics data to Horde, add the following lines to the `{{ PROJECT_DIR }}/Config/DefaultEngine.ini` file and submit it to source control.

     [StudioTelemetry.Horde]
     Name=HordeStudioAnalytics